 - We Invest in You: We cover the costs of investigation, filing fees, and expert witnesses.

-- No Fees Unless We Win: Our fee is a percentage of the settlement or verdict we recover for you.
-If we do not win, you do not pay us attorney fees.
+- Contingency Fee Structure: Our fee is a percentage of the settlement or verdict recovered in your case.
+If there is no recovery, you do not pay attorney fees.

 What To Do After a Serious Limb Injury